Help is available

 We have adapted our operations to ensure the continued and uninterrupted operation of our National Helpline and the ongoing provision of our expert and accessible information and resources so any expecting or new parent who is feeling mentally vulnerable is able to access support when they need it.

 We have moved all PANDA team members offsite and the team is now working remotely, including our Helpline counsellors.
 PANDA’s National Helpline still continues to operate (see below for more details).
 Our PANDA office is closed however business operations still continue with the same contact details as before.
+If you call our office we won’t be able to answer directly but please leave a message and we will get back to you.

 We are also looking at ways to provide our expert health professional training and community education sessions via online platforms.
 Despite the unprecedented scenario we are living through, this critical information still needs to be shared with the community so those struggling with mental health challenges are supported.
-While face-to-face gatherings are currently not an option, we remain committed to finding new and effective digital ways to deliver these sessions without being in the same room as our participants.
+While many face-to-face gatherings are still not an option, we remain committed to finding new and effective digital ways to deliver these sessions without being in the same room as our participants.

-PANDA’s Helpline is now operating remotely.
-We have also recently experienced a significant increase in calls to our National Helpline from expecting and new parents worried about the coronavirus, on top of those who call for other reasons.
+Since the start of the COVID-19 pandemic PANDA has experienced a significant increase in calls to our National Helpline from expecting and new parents worried about the coronavirus, on top of those who call for other reasons.
 This at times impacts our ability to take your call in the moment and may mean we have to call you back a little later.

 If you are an expecting or new parent and experiencing increased pressures and emotions that impact on your ability to cope day to day – whether in relation to the coronavirus or any other of the many challenges of becoming a parent – please know that the Helpline is still available to support you.
 If you are unable to get through at first you are welcome to leave a message and we will do our best to get back to you in a timely fashion.